rupertqin/ThyName/README.md

 `iTerm2 => Preferances => profiles => Colors => Color Presets => import (file)`

+## oh-my-zsh color setting

+if you use oh-my-zsh, you can use my color setting. this theme `thy-name.zsh-theme` is base on 'halflife.zsh-theme'

+Copy to `~/.oh-my-zsh/themes/thy-name.zsh-theme`

+In `.zshrc`, add `ZSH_THEME="thy-name"`

 ## Background is important

 Since Vim in shell mode, the color is poor.
 It's encourage to use the iTerm2's bgColor as default bgColor, if not, set